Diseases

 • Current occurence/distribution

-2. Further disease and source tracking studies. using dynamic and longitudinal study design (GIS)
+2. Disease and source tracking studies. using dynamic and longitudinal study design (GIS) may provide further information

 • Epizootic/endemic- if epidemic frequency of outbreaks